lnahrf/steel_rods/clorfy1gj000j0ald0mal97gc.md

 First, let’s talk about the obvious reasons cash is important for our society.

-**Financial Freedom:** having your physical cash is important for your financial freedom, the fact you can spend, store, invest or do whatever you want with your hard-earned money without interference is crucial for your well-being.
+**Financial Freedom:** having your physical cash is important for your financial freedom, the fact you can spend, store, invest, or do whatever you want with your hard-earned money without interference is crucial for your well-being.
 If you want to buy anything (within your rights as a human being) you should be able to do so.

-**Financial Control:** Owning physical cash means you will never be bound by banks or entities that usually want to limit, influence or pinpoint your financial actions and decisions.
+**Financial Control:** Owning physical cash means you will never be bound by banks or entities that usually want to limit, influence, or pinpoint your financial actions and decisions.

 I will give the tiniest example from my personal life - these past few weeks a dear family member has been trying to take out a sum of money from their bank in the form of cash.
 However, they very quickly encountered irrelevant and overblown bureaucracy (even though it was their money).
 This prevented them from withdrawing the money until they complied with certain regulations that the bank required them to comply with.